 While out-of-the-box HMS solutions usually cover these features, you may feel it’s not enough for your business.
 Also, there are market-specific issues like localization and limited payment methods we’ve mentioned earlier.
 Besides, you will still need developers on board for system integration and technical support.

-If you don’t have a team of skilled engineers in-house, Acropolium can help you with system integration or custom hotel management system development.
+If you don’t have a team of skilled engineers in-house, Acropolium can help you with system integration or custom hotel management software development.

 We have the necessary expertise in the field, having delivered and currently supporting a hotel management system for a large hotel chain.

-Whatever option is more feasible for your business, we are ready to assist you – just get in touch with Acropolium’s experts.
+Whatever option is more feasible for your business, we are ready to assist you – just get in touch with Acropolium’s HoReCa IT experts.